scenerystack/community/docs/reference/api/scenery/Fittability.md

 # Fittability

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/Fittability.js](https://github.com/phetsims/scenery/blob/main/js/display/Fittability.js) for the most up-to-date information.

 ## Overview

 A sub-component of an Instance that handles matters relating to whether fitted blocks should not fit if possible.